Deployment Guide

 DNS Configuration

-Chat uses a Cloudflare CNAME record pointing to the ALB:
+Chat uses Cloudflare CNAME records pointing to the ALB:

 ALB Routing Rules

-The ALB listener routes traffic based on host header and path pattern:
+The ALB listener routes traffic based on host header and path pattern.
+Multiple hostnames share the same target groups.

 These rules are defined in: